Open Conceptual Data Models

 Data portability

-- Needed as Web users maintain multiple points of presence - blogs, social network accounts etc.
+- Needed as users maintain multiple points of presence & identity across - blogs,

 -